A guide to not-for-profit data projects

 Then come along to Tutorial 3, which solidifies the template’s concepts, touches on our risk log, parking lot and change log worksheets, and encourages you to think about co-design and centring

 racial and gender equity throughout your project.

 To help you understand data access and quality, our help sheet walks you through the different steps you may need to take to access your data and how to overcome common obstacles you may face along the way.
 It also identifies the skills needed for your project based on the kind of data you have.

 In Tutorial 4, we cover the various dimensions of data quality, the importance of recording good quality data, and how to educate staff and volunteers about data quality.

 By this stage, you’ll have a good idea of the scope and purpose of your project and a project brief.
 You'll also have some knowledge about data access and quality.
 In the next steps, you’ll learn how to identify the resources you'll need, how to recruit from outside your organisation (if necessary), and how to put together a team.
-Finally, you'll dive into the data to glean insights.

 This step is where we lay out our project in concrete terms.
 To speed that up, we’ve produced a budget template and a guided timeline exercise to help you map out your data project over a set period.

 Data project resources can include software (i.e. computer programs or tools), hardware (i.e. computing or storage machines) or wetware (i.e. the squishy organs in the heads of whoever works on your project).
 And with all three, the choices and decisions can be overwhelming.

 We provide recommendations for useful free or low-cost software and the equipment you may need in our software/hardware help sheet.
 Our wetware help sheet plots the skills needed for data projects, how to identify existing skills within your organisation and how to recruit from outside your organisation if required.